Jovarie/Jovarie/README.md

 -----------------

 * 🌍  I'm based in United Kingdom
-* 🧠  I'm learning Front end web development, developing my knowledge of JAVA, Python, JavaScript, Cloud Computing,AI & machine learning
+* 🧠  A few of my projects happen to be on github (enjoy)
-* 🤝  I'm open to collaborating on interesting and innovative projects which promote sustainability
+* 🤝  I'm open to collaborating on interesting and innovative projects
 * ⚡  sticks and stones may break my bones but nothing confuses me more than when it comes to centreing a div..

 ### Skills